-Use the PEM file you created for this as part of Prerequisites and Guidelines, on page 1.
+Use the PEM file you created for this as part of Prerequisites and guidelines for deploying the Nexus Dashboard cluster in Amazon Web Services, on page 1.

-ssh -i <pem-file-name>.pem rescue-user@<node-public-ip>

-b) Enable password-based login.
+- # ssh -i <pem-file-name>.pem rescue-user@<node-public-ip> - b) Enable password-based login.